 Community Involvement

-Certified staff are encouraged to take part in civic affairs in the community.
+Certified staff are encouraged to take part in civic affairs in the community and must do so when required by state law and board policy.

 Computer Lab

 Students and staff who use computers owned by the district must abide by the district’s acceptable use policies.
 Students may use the computer lab during lunch and after school.
 Classroom teachers may not send students to the computer lab during study halls or class unless they have made prior arrangements with the lab coordinator.